-- 311.1.
+311.1.
 The provision of information and training is an integral part of any system of radiological protection.
 The level of instruction provided should be appropriate to the nature and type of work undertaken.
-Workers involved in the transport of radioactive material require training concerning the radiological risks in their work and how they can minimize these risks in all circumstances. - 311.2.
+Workers involved in the transport of radioactive material require training with respect to the radiological risks in their work and how they can minimize these risks in all circumstances.

+311.2.
 Training should relate to specific jobs and duties, to specific protective measures to be undertaken in the event of an accident or to the use of specific equipment.
-It should include general information relating to the nature of radiological risk, knowledge of the nature of ionizing radiation, the effects of ionizing radiation and its measurement, as appropriate.
-Training should be seen as a continuous commitment throughout employment and involves initial training and refresher courses at appropriate intervals.
-The effectiveness of the training should be periodically checked. - 311.3.
-Information on specific training requirements has been published [15, 16]. - 312.1.
-The successful application of regulations concerning the transport of radioactive material and the achievement of their objectives are greatly dependent on the appreciation by all individuals concerned of the risks involved and on a detailed understanding of the Transport Regulations.
-This can only be achieved by properly planned and maintained initial and recurrent training programmes for all individuals concerned in the transport of radioactive material. - 312.2.
-Paragraphs 314-316 were introduced in the 2003 Edition of the Transport Regulations.
-Similar requirements can be found in the United
+It should include general information relating to the nature of radiological risk and knowledge of the nature of ionizing radiation, its effects and its measurement, as appropriate.
+Training should be seen as a continuous commitment provided throughout employment and involves initial training and refresher courses at appropriate intervals.
+The effectiveness of the training should be periodically checked.

+311.3.
+Information on specific training requirements has been published [15, 16].

+312.1.
+The successful application of regulations concerning the transport of radioactive material and the achievement of their objectives are greatly dependent on the appreciation, by all individuals concerned, of the risks involved and on a detailed understanding of the Transport Regulations.
+This can only be achieved by properly planned and maintained initial and recurrent training programmes for all individuals concerned in the transport of radioactive material.

-Nations Model Regulations [17]; these provisions complement a uniform approach to training in the area of dangerous goods transport.
+312.2.
+Paragraphs 312, 313 and 315 were introduced in the 2003 Edition of the Transport Regulations.
+Similar requirements can be found in the United Nations Model Regulations [17]; these provisions complement a uniform approach to training in the area of dangerous goods transport.

-- 312.3.
+312.3.
 Only appropriately trained persons should be engaged in the transport of radioactive material.
 The jobs and the associated duties and responsibilities should be clearly indicated in the descriptions of the organizations of the consignor, the carrier and the consignee.
-For other personnel, such as employees of the competent authority, independent inspectors and emergency personnel, it is also appropriate to specify their duties and responsibilities so that the necessary training can be determined and accomplished. - 312.4.
+For other personnel, such as employees of the competent authority, independent inspectors and emergency personnel, it is also appropriate to specify their duties and responsibilities so that the necessary training can be determined and accomplished.

+312.4.
 In addition to providing for the training of its own personnel, the competent authority should, as appropriate, specify and participate in the training of other persons involved in the transport of radioactive material.
-Furthermore, the competent authority should ensure through its compliance assurance programme and its monitoring of quality assurance programmes that all training needs of the organizations involved in transport are recognized and implemented. - 312.5.
-Further guidance and information on training of all personnel involved in the transport of radioactive material is given in the IAEA Training Course Series No. 1 on the Safe Transport of Radioactive Material [18]. - 314.1.
+Furthermore, the competent authority should ensure through its compliance assurance programme and its monitoring of the management system that all the training needs of the organizations involved in transport are recognized and satisfied.

+312.5.
+Further guidance and information on training of all personnel involved in the transport of radioactive material is given in the IAEA Training Course Series No. 1 on the Safe Transport of Radioactive Material [18].

+315.1.
 Each organization should maintain adequate records of training plans and the performance of the individual trainees.
-Also, records should be maintained according to the applicable quality assurance requirements and should be examined or inspected periodically by the competent authority.
-The main purposes of these records are: - (a) To provide to the competent authority or the regulatory body evidence of the appropriate qualifications of all persons whose duties have a bearing on safety, and evidence of the required authorizations; - (b) To provide documentation that can be used in reviews of the training programme to enable the necessary corrective actions to be taken.
+Also, records should be maintained according to the applicable management system requirements and should be examined or inspected periodically by the competent authority.
+The main purposes of these records are:

+- (a) To provide to the competent authority or the regulatory body evidence of the appropriate qualifications of all persons whose duties have a bearing on safety, and evidence of the required authorizations; - (b) To provide documentation that can be used in reviews of the training programme to enable the necessary corrective actions to be taken.